-Double vision or as physicians may say, “diplopia” is characterized when a person sees two images rather than one.
+Double vision, or as physicians may say, “diplopia,” is characterized by the sight of two images rather than one.
 This condition is often caused by a muscular or neurological failure.
-But sometimes it is caused by an irregular cornea shape.
+Yet, sometimes, it is caused by an irregular cornea shape.
 There are two types of diplopia or double vision.
-These are: monocular and binocular.
+These are monocular and binocular.
 Monocular occurs when one eye experiences double vision.
 Binocular occurs when both eyes are perceiving two images simultaneously.

 The Symptoms of double vision (diplopia):